-- 41. Post Office is in the top three most trusted brands in the UK.
-[CAN WE ADD SOME REFERENCE TO AN INDUSTRY REPORT THAT SAYS POL'S BRAND IS STRONG] quoted from Brand Asset Valuator from 2014 - 42.
+- 41. Post Office is one of the most recognised brands in the UK.
+[CAN WE ADD SOME REFERENCE TO AN INDUSTRY REPORT THAT SAYS POL'S BRAND IS STRONG] - 42.
 Post Office is deeply embedded in the hearts and minds of many local communities.
-Postmasters are sometimes well-known to local residents and problems with a Post Office attracts a higher level of attention in the local press than it would for other local retailers.
-A simple google search will usually show up a number of stories about local branch issues. - 43.
+Postmasters are sometimes well-known to local residents, and problems with a Post Office attract a higher level of attention in the local press than it would for other local retailers.
+A Google search will usually show up a number of stories about local branch issues. - 43.
 Local branch issues also attract the attention of MPs.
-MPs regularly write to BEIS or direct to Post Office to raise issues on behalf of their constituents regarding their branches.
+MPs regularly write to BEIS, or directly to Post Office, to raise issues on behalf of their constituents regarding their branches.
 The allegations that underlie this litigation led to questions to the Prime Minister in the House, Parliamentary debates and a Select Committee hearing before these proceedings began. - 44.
 Major changes in the network often attract national media attention.
-Again, as an example, the allegations that underlie this litigation were subject to a Panorama documentary on the BBC. - 45.
+Again, as an example, the allegations that underlie this litigation were the subject of a Panorama documentary on the BBC in [date]. - 45.
 This heightened level of media attention means Post Office has to carefully protect its brand at all times.
-The strength of its brand is one of the key features that draws customers to branches.
+The strength of its brand is one of the key features that draws customers to branches and that makes operating an agency branch attractive to Postmasters.
 It is important that Postmasters act in a way that does not damage the brand.
 A consistent presentation of services at the Post Office counter and good customer service are important elements.
-Post Office also needs to take prompt action to stop any improper conduct, at its worst this means preventing fraud by Postmasters. - 46.
+Post Office also needs to take prompt action to stop any improper conduct (which, at its worst, includes fraud by Postmasters). - 46.
 Post Office also needs to maintain continuity of service to customers.
 Customers become frustrated if branches are not open when expected or cannot provide services as promised.
-This is also important in helping ensure that Post Office continues to meet the access criteria and avoid the migration of customers to Post Office's competitors (see paragraph X).
-Achieving continuity of service has many elements including ensuring that branches have the stock and cash they need to trade, branches are opening and closing on time and that new Postmasters are found to take on branches that would otherwise close.
+This is also important in helping to ensure that Post Office continues to meet the access criteria and avoid the migration of customers to Post Office's competitors (see paragraph X).
+Achieving continuity of service has many elements including ensuring that branches have the stock and cash they need to trade, branches are opening and closing on time, and new Postmasters are found to take on branches that would otherwise close.